 After a delicious breakfast head out to explore the famous forts of Jaipur.
 First stop by to visit Jal Mahal, a palace in the middle of the Man Sagar Lake in Jaipur city.
 It was built in the 17th century.
 Then visit the grand Amer Fort (or Amber Fort), also a UNESCO World Heritage Site.
 It is the principal tourist attraction in the Jaipur and the current structure was built during the late 16th century by Rajput Kings.
 This magnificent fort comprises an extensive palace complex, built from pale yellow and pink sandstone, and white marble, and is divided into four main sections, each with its own courtyard.

-Afterwards visit Jaigarh Fort, a grand structure perched on the top of a hill in the Pink City of Jaipur.
+Afterward, visit Jaigarh Fort, a grand structure perched on the top of a hill in the Pink City of Jaipur.
 This magnificent edifice was commissioned by Sawai Jai Singh II in the year 1726 to protect Amer Fort.
 Cradled on the top of the cliff, it is a palatial structure bounded by verdant greenery and massive battlements.
 The fort currently houses the world's largest cannon on wheels - 'Jaivana' and offers a magnificent view of the Jaipur city.
-In the evening visit Nahargarh Fort, which provides a beautiful bird's eye view of entire Jaipur city.
+In the evening visit Nahargarh Fort, which provides a beautiful bird's eye view of the entire Jaipur city.
 There is a food court and a restaurant "Padao" at the top of the fort with an excellent view.

-After breakfast check-out from hotel and transfer to Jaipur Airport.
+After breakfast check-out from the hotel and transfer to Jaipur Airport.
 Board the flight for Varanasi.
 Also known at various times in history as Kashi (City of Life) and Benares, this is one of the world's oldest continually inhabited cities and is regarded as one of Hinduism's seven holy cities.
 Pilgrims come to the Ghats lining the River Ganges here to wash away a lifetime of sins in the sacred waters or to cremate their loved ones.

 A private car will pick up from Varanasi airport and transfer you to your hotel.
 Check-in at the hotel on arrival and relax.
-In the evening visit and hangout at the local market.
+In the evening visit and hang out at the local market.
 Try the different taste of street food at Varanasi.
 Overnight stay at hotel in Varanasi.

 Reach back at the hotel.
 Overnight stay at hotel in Varanasi.

 After breakfast check out from the hotel and transfer to Varanasi Airport.
-The private car will drop you at airport to catch your flight for Delhi from where you could take your return flight.
+The private car will drop you at the airport to catch your flight for Delhi from where you could take your return flight.